 If you die without a will, Maryland or Washington DC law will determine the distribution of your assets with no regard to your wishes.
-Taking advantage of estate planning tools can help you avoid this situation.
+Taking advantage of estate planning tools and learning how to write a will can help you avoid this situation.

 - A will gives you sole discretion over the distribution of your assets.
 Without a will, your property will pass down according to DC intestacy or Maryland intestacy law without any regard to circumstances.
 The law decides the distribution and can leave cherished relatives and unmarried partners with nothing if you do not have a will.

 - A will allows you to name your personal representative (also called an executor) to carry out your wishes.